 and New Ultrafine- Capsules

-TOXICITY IRRITATION
+ΤΟΧΙΣΙΤΥ IRRITATION

-mercury (elemental) Oral (rat) LD50: >9.2 mg/kg [1] (Source: RTECS)
+mercury (elemental) Oral (rat) LD50: >9.2 mg/kg ^[1] (Source: RTECS)

 Nil reported

-Legend: 1.
-Value obtained from Europe ECHA Registered Substances - Acute toxicity 2.
+Legend: Value obtained from Europe ECHA Registered Substances - Acute toxicity 2.
 Value obtained from manufacturer's SDS.
 Unless otherwise specified data extracted from RTECS - Register of Toxic Effect of chemical Substances

-MERCURY (ELEMENTAL)

-Asthma-like symptoms may continue for months or even years after exposure to the material ceases.
-This may be due to a non-allergenic condition known as reactive airways dysfunction syndrome (RADS) which can occur following exposure to high levels of highly irritating compound.
-Key criteria for the diagnosis of RADS include the absence of preceding respiratory disease, in a non-atopic individual, with abrupt onset of persistent asthma-like symptoms within minutes to hours of a documented exposure to the irritant.
-A reversible airflow pattern, on spirometry, with the presence of moderate to severe bronchial hyperreactivity on methacholine challenge testing and the lack of minimal lymphocytic inflammation, without eosinophilia, have also been included in the criteria for diagnosis of RADS.
-RADS (or asthma) following an irritating inhalation is an infrequent disorder with rates related to the concentration of and duration of exposure to the irritating substance.
-Industrial bronchitis, on the other hand, is a disorder that occurs as result of exposure due to high concentrations of irritating substance (often particulate in nature) and is completely reversible after exposure ceases.
-The disorder is characterised by dyspnea, cough and mucus production.
-Animal studies have shown that mercury may be a reproductive effector.

-Acute Toxicity ✓ Carcinogenicity 0

-Skin Irritation/Corrosion 0 Reproductivity ✓

-Serious Eye Damage/Irritation ~ STOT - Single Exposure 0

-Respiratory or Skin sensitisation 0 STOT - Repeated Exposure ✓

-Mutagenicity 0 Aspiration Hazard 0
+MERCURY (ELEMENTAL) Asthma-like symptoms may continue for months or even years reactive ainways dysfunction syndrome (RADS) which can or of RADS include the absence of preceding respiratory diseas to hours of a documented exposure to the irritant.
+A reversible on methacholine challenge testing and the lack of minimal lyn of RADS.
+RADS (or asthma) following an irritating inhalation irritating substance.
+Industrial bronchitis, on the other hand, i (often particulate in nature) and is completely reversible after Animal studies have shown that mercury may be a reproductive ccur following exposure to high levels e, in a non-atopic individual, with abre a airflow pattern, on spirometry, with the aphocytic inflammation, without eosir is an infrequent disorder with rates re s a disorder that occurs as result of e exposure ceases.
+The disorder is ch s of highly irritating compound.
+Key criteria for the diagnosis upt onset of persistent asthma-like symptoms within minutes he presence of moderate to severe bronchial hyperreactivity nophilia, have also been included in the criteria for diagnosis elated to the concentration of and duration of exposure to the exposure due to high concentrations of irritating substance Acute Toxicity ¥ Carcinogenicity 0 Skin Irritation/Corrosion \odot Reproductivity × Serious Eye Damage/Irritation × STOT - Single Exposure 0 Respiratory or Skin sensitisation 0 STOT - Repeated Exposure Mutagenicity 0 Aspiration Hazard 0 Legend: 🗙 - Data available but does not fill the criteria for classification

-Legend:

-X - Data available but does not fill the criteria for classification

-✓ - Data required to make classification available

-O - Data Not Available to make classification